 Parents/Caregivers/Teachers: Another part of the mat is a place to write words your child/student may want to use in their story.
 You can write words that you believe would be difficult for them to write independently.
 You also could ask them if there are any words that they would like to include in their writing.
 For example, if their story is about a trip to the park with their dog, Tahlula, you would write the dog's name in a box.
 You also may want to write the words walk and park.
 Of course, you want to encourage them to sound out the words and spell the words as best they can, using what they know about letters and sounds.
 Therefore, don't write all the words your child/student will need.
 Limit this to words that they would not be able to sound out on their own.
 Students: Now that you have your idea and a plan for what you will write, think about some words that might help you write your story.
 You can write these in the Words to Use box, or your parent/caregiver/teacher can write the words for you.
 Don't forget that your spelling does not need to be perfect.
 Use what you know about letters and sounds to spell the words.

-TIME TO PLAN: Somebody Wanted But Then
+TIME TO PLAN:

-Parents/Caregivers/Teachers: On the left side of the mat, you will see a space for your child/student to plan their story.
+Parents/Caregivers/Teachers: On the left side of the mat, you will see a space for your child/student to plan the sequence for their topic.
 Planning is an important part of the writing process because it helps your child/student think about what they want to write and how they will put their ideas onto the paper.
-Help your child/student organize what they would like to write by thinking of somebody to be the main character.
-This does not have to be a person.
-Then, think about what the somebody wanted to have or do, what prevented this from happening, and how the problem was finally solved.
+Help your child/student organize what they would like to write by giving an example of a sequence, such as a recipe, that happens in steps.
+Think about what comes First, Next, Then, and Last.
 Your child/student can jot some notes in each box.
 Be sure to have your child/student tell you about their ideas before or after they write their notes in the boxes.
 Students: On the left side of your mat, you have a space to plan what you want to write.
-Take a few minutes to think about your story idea.
-Then, write some notes in the boxes about somebody who will be your main character.
-This does not have to be a person.
-Also write notes about what the somebody wanted to have or do, what happened, and how they solved the problem.
+Take a few minutes to think about the sequence of your topic.
+Then, write some notes in the boxes about what happens First, Next, Then, and Last.
 Don't forget to share your idea with someone or say it aloud to yourself.